smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    M24      ; Start/resume SD print
 ### M25  - Pause SD print
    ### Useage
-   The SD card is initialized.
-If an SD card is loaded when the machine is switched on, this will happen by default.
-SD card must be initialized for the other SD functions to work.
+   The machine pauses printing at the current position within the file.
+To resume printing, use M24.
+Do not use this code to pause the print in a G-code file, use M226 instead.
+Prior to pausing,
    #### Parameters
    None
    ### Examples
-   M25      ; iPause SD print
+   M25      ; Pause SD print
-### M26  - Set SD position in bytes (M26 S12345)
+### M26  - Set SD position in bytes
+   ### Useage
+   Set SD position in bytes ().
+   #### Parameters
+   **Snnn** File position in bytes
+   #### Example
+   M26 S12345 ;
 ### M27  - Report SD print status
+   ### Useage
+   Marlin and recent forks of RepRapFirmware report the number of bytes processed in this format, which can be processed by Pronterface:
+   #### Parameters
+   None
+   #### Example
+   M27      ; report SD print status
+   ### Returns
+   If Printing:

+   SD printing byte 2134/235422

+   If not printing:

+   Not SD printing.
-### M28  - Start SD write (M28 filename.g)
+### M28  - Start SD write
+   ### Useage
+   File specified by filename.gco is created (or overwritten if it exists) on the SD card and all subsequent commands sent to the machine are written to that file.
+   #### Parameters
+   **filename** the filename.gco of the file that you wish to select
+   ### Examples
+   M28 filename.gco ; creates a file filename.gco to write data to.
-### M29  - Stop SD write does not do anything.
+### M29  - Stop SD write
+   #### Useage
+    Stops the SD card write.
+Does not do anything.
 ### M80  - Turn on Power Supply
 ### M81  - Turn off Power Supply
 ### M82  - Set E codes absolute (default)